UserScape/larajobs-desktop/README.md

 - Track application status and write notes.
 - Backup / restore of settings.
 - Show timezone difference to current location.
-- Send batched notifications instead of one at a time.
-- Show "X new jobs since you last checked".

 ## License